JorisMeertBambrugge/belgianHouses/README.md

 3. run the command: "bokeh serve --port 5010 --show --allow-websocket-origin=*"

 Prior to this, you should have installed Python v3+, and the python module called Bokeh.
 Make sure the bokeh.exe and pyton.exe file directories are added to your PATH variables.

+Raw data is coming from the Belgian Governement (https://statbel.fgov.be/en).